 What wonderful words of encouragement, from someone I’d barely met.
 It was a turning point, and an uplifting moment.

 I did run for the same position, two years later.
-And that was the start of five 2-year terms on the NACE National Board, in four different positions.
+That election was the start of five 2-year terms on the NACE National Board, in four different positions.

-Without that boost from Shelley, there’s no telling if I would have run for office, in 1996.
+Without that boost from Shelley there’s no telling if I would have run for office in 1996.
+You can’t win if you don’t run.

 In retrospect, it showed me how a few well-placed words can have great impact on another person.
 I am incredibly grateful to Shelley for saying the right thing, at the right time.